Warmriver/sortedList/README.md

 # sortedList
-single linked list implemented in java
+Sorted Single linked list implemented in Java.
+Easy to use and modify.